iakshayrathee/image-gallery/README.md

 - **Progress Tracking**: Axios onUploadProgress callback for real-time progress updates.
 - **Image Display**: Images served directly from memory buffers with proper content types.

-## ⚠️ Limitations

-1. **In-Memory Storage**: Images are lost when the server restarts.
-Not suitable for production.
-2. **Single Server**: No clustering or load balancing implemented.
-3. **No Authentication**: No user system - all images are publicly accessible.
-4. **No Persistence**: No database integration for permanent storage.
-5. **Memory Usage**: Large numbers of images will consume significant server memory.
-6. **No Image Processing**: No resizing, compression, or EXIF data handling.

-## 🚧 Potential Enhancements

-1. **Database Integration**: Add MongoDB or PostgreSQL for persistent storage
-2. **User Authentication**: Implement user accounts and private galleries
-3. **Image Processing**: Add image resizing, compression, and format conversion
-4. **Cloud Storage**: Integrate with AWS S3 or Cloudinary for scalable storage
-5. **Advanced Search**: Add filtering, sorting, and search functionality
-6. **Social Features**: Add likes, comments, and sharing capabilities
-7. **Progressive Web App**: Make it installable with service workers
-8. **Testing**: Add comprehensive unit and integration tests

 ## 🧪 Testing